 - Off-Road Velociraptor Safari features you driving a truck, attacking raptors with a ball-and-chain strapped to the back.
 And the raptors ragdoll awesomely when hit.

 - There's an early example to using ragdoll physics in the game called Carmageddon 2 from 1998.
 There's a quite good physics engine implemented in the game, which allows the player to run over pedestrians more realistically than in the first piece of the series.
-If you hit them only with low speed they're just tumble down, but when you hit them a bit faster they can burst to pieces, and their limbs spread in every directions.
+If you hit them only with low speed they're just tumble down and may get a limb severed (while you gain a "Can-n-Mouse Bonus").
+Hit them at very high speeds they can burst to pieces, and their limbs spread in every directions, even without the "Explosive Civilians" or "Dismemberfest" powerups running.

 - In Goat Simulator, both the goats and the humans will flop around when knocked over, although this is exaggerated on purpose due to Rule of Funny.